Logo-stateuniv

 Dedicated to a traditional liberal arts and sciences curriculum combined with the most up-to-date methods in research and technology, Davidson’s academic strength lies in an interdisciplinary course of study.
 Students, motivated by strong ambition and inspiring faculty, choose from a myriad of academic opportunities.
 With special emphasis placed on writing, analytical and critical thinking, and eloquent communication skills, classroom learning extends beyond the traditional college lecture into a rare undergraduate experience of intellectual discourse.

 A strong core curriculum encourages students to choose initial courses in literature, foreign language, writing, history, natural sciences, mathematics, social science, religion and philosophy, and fine arts.
-In addition, a cultural diversity and physical education requirement remind students of Davidson’s dedication to the whole person.
+In addition, a cultural diversity and physical education requirement reminds students of DC’s dedication to the whole person.
 Thorough and rigorous examination of each area in a discussion-based environment affords students the opportunity to not only strengthen their academic foundation, but also discover new areas of intellectual pursuit.
-Flexibility and individualized guidance characterize an advising system that works with students from orientation to postgraduation.
-Cutting-edge research gives students a competitive margin over their counterparts with exposure to graduate study technique and methods in a fully undergraduate environment.
+Flexibility and individualized guidance characterize an advising system that works with students from orientation to post-graduation.
+Cutting-edge research gives students a competitive margin over their counterparts with exposure to graduate study techniques and methods in a fully undergraduate environment.

-At Davidson, learning is approached as a lifelong endeavor, placing great importance of molding students into global citizens with the skills to lead in whatever field they choose to pursue after graduation.
+At this institution, learning is approached as a lifelong endeavor, placing great importance on molding students into global citizens with the skills to lead in whatever field they choose to pursue after graduation.
 Challenging the mind and engaging the heart make Davidson’s classroom environment a unique and highly stimulating place to pursue academic study.

-The results are priceless; not only do students leave with an exceptional liberal arts education, but they are highly sought after by businesses and graduate, and professional schools, and regarded as some of the most highly competitive candidates in the workplace and beyond.
+The results are priceless; not only do students leave with an exceptional liberal arts education, but they are highly sought after by businesses and graduate and professional schools.
+Their students are regarded as some of the most highly competitive candidates in the workplace and beyond.
 Davidson students truly are the “go-to” leaders in their communities.
-Students choose their major from twenty-one disciplines by the end of their sophomore year, with the possibilities of double majoring or minoring in a second area.

 Off-Campus Study Programs